35.110 Scrobipalpa freyii (Scott, 1859)

 Finding the Moth

 Larva: fenland areas in Cambridgeshire where the possible larval foodplant, marsh thistle, occurs would be worth further investigation.
 Checks at the Yorkshire have failed to turn up any signs of larval feeding so far.
+Those found in Kent favoured plants with less luxuriant growth and only a few leaves, many of the leaves used growing fairly close to the chalk substrate.

 Adult: in Europe the moth has been noted flying about marsh thistle.